Alright then, this is my first time reporting blogging income report.

-I got a total 16,633 Pageviews with 8,440 New Users during the time.
-Also, look at the bounce rate, it stands at 76% which is fairly good by industry standards, however I am working on it to get it even lower.
+I got a total of 16,633 Pageviews with 8,440 New Users during the time.
+Also, look at the bounce rate, it stands at 76% which is fairly good by industry standards, however, I am working on it to get it even lower.

 Quick Note – I did experience a Google Analytics crash for few days last month, not sure what the issue was but it got fixed.
 During this period, I saw that the actual user count was 0 and happened for a couple of days.

 Like I said earlier I only started posting new articles from the 2nd week of February, considering Google takes a while to generate search traffic for new blog posts, no wonder I am doing great and really thrilled looking at these results.
 (BTW I still depend on Google for the majority of my blog traffic since my blog is fairly new and not many returning users at the moment)

 PS – Google takes almost 6 months to generate good to descent traffic to the keywords on new articles.